microsoft/finops-toolkit/docs/templates/finops-hub.md

 - **storageSku** (string) – Optional.
 Storage SKU to use.
 LRS = Lowest cost, ZRS = High availability.
 Note Standard SKUs are not available for Data Lake gen2 storage.
 Allowed: `Premium_LRS`, `Premium_ZRS`.
 Default: `Premium_LRS`.
 - **tags** (object) – Optional.
 Tags to apply to all resources.
 We will also add the `cm-resource-parent` tag for improved cost roll-ups in Cost Management.
 - **exportScopes** (array) – Optional.
 List of scope IDs to create exports for.
+- **exportRetentionInDays** (int) – Optional.
+Number of days of cost data to retain in the ms-cm-exports container.
+Default: 0.
+- **ingestionRetentionInMonths** (int) – Optional.
+Number of months of cost data to retain in the ingestion container.
+Default: 13.

 <br>